coderbyheart/blog/_posts/2016-10-03-agilecologne.md

 have no experience but with leading the implementing agile within the whole organization.

-These endeavours are bound to fail and the failure will be attributed to shortcomings of the agile methodology and not to the inability of classical, hierarchical structures to support agile teams at all.
+These endeavors are bound to fail and the failure will be attributed to shortcomings of the agile methodology and not to the inability of classical, hierarchical structures to support agile teams at all.